aws-samples/amazon-mq-workshop/labs/lab-1.md

 </p></details><p/>

-### 8. It might take up to 10 minutes for the broker to go into **Running** state and be ready to use.
+** NOTE: DO NOT CLICK "CREATE BROKER".
+We will be using a broker that has alraedy been created for you since it takes up to  10 minutes for the broker to go into **Running** state and be ready to use. **

-### 9. Store Bash Variables
+### 8. Store Bash Variables

-Open an SSH session to the EC2 instance you have created during the set-up.
 To make it easier to run the commands in the following labs we store frequently used parameters like Amazon MQ broker user, password, etc. in Bash environment variables.
-Before you run the following commands, replace the values **<...>** with the value you have chosen.
+Go to the Cloud9 IDE tab in the browser (or open a new one by clicking on the URL in the Output section of the CloudFormation stack).
+Select the terminal window at the bottom, and enter the following commands, replacing the values **<...>** with the value you have chosen during the creation of the stack.

 ``` bash
 echo 'user=<user>' >> ~/.bashrc; source ~/.bashrc